Coca-Cola Classic (college football): 1984

 The eighth edition, between Army and Montana, marked the introduction of "The Wave" to Japan.
 A line of Army and Montana cheerleaders on the playing field demonstrated the concept of The Wave, and it was quickly adopted by spectators in the stands.

 1988

 Heisman Trophy winning running back Barry Sanders concluded his Division I-A (now FBS) record-setting rushing season in this game, since the NCAA did not begin counting bowl game statistics until 2002 (four weeks later, he gained 222 yards in the Holiday Bowl, which are not included in his record-setting total).
 He watched the Heisman Trophy announcement in a Tokyo television studio at five o'clock in the morning.
 Sanders rushed for more than 300 yards in Oklahoma State's 45–42 win against Texas Tech to finish the season with 2,628 yards.

 1990

 Houston quarterback David Klingler passed for 716 yards against Arizona State, a Division I-A (now FBS) single-game passing yardage record that stood for over two decades, broken by Connor Halliday in 2014.

 1992

 Nebraska won the Big Eight conference title, edging out runner-up Colorado with the win.
+It was the finale of Kansas State's last non-bowl season until 2004.